Patel-Nisarg24/Summer-Internship-2025/README.md

 3. Expand agriculture analysis to include international comparisons
 4. Implement automated data refresh mechanisms
 5. Add more advanced statistical analysis techniques
+6. Enhance weather dashboard with severe weather alerts and notifications

 ## 🙏 Acknowledgments
 I would like to thank Nivida Web Solutions Pvt.Ltd. for providing this valuable learning opportunity and my mentors for their guidance throughout the internship.